KokoDoko/pixidust/README.md

 # Installing this example

 First install [NodeJS](https://nodejs.org/en/).
-Then you can use `npm` to install all required libraries in one go. (parcel, pixi and typescript)
+Then you can use `npm install` to install parcel, pixi and typescript.

 ```
 npm install